Illness & Conditions - Health Conditions

 Counseling works best when symptoms of bipolar disorder are controlled with medicines.
 For more information on the types of counseling used to treat bipolar disorder, see Other Treatment.

-Home treatment includes helping your child get regular exercise, eat a balanced diet, and get enough sleep.
+Home treatment includes helping your child get regular exercise, eat a balanced diet, and have a regular sleep schedule.
+For more information, see Home Treatment.

 If your child's behavior is suicidal, aggressive, reckless, or dangerous, or if he or she is out of touch with reality ( psychotic ) or unable to function, the child may need to go into the hospital for a while.
 Also, many medicines can make the symptoms of bipolar disorder worse.
 If your child is taking one of these, he or she may need to taper off and stop the medicine.
 This should only be done under the supervision of a doctor.